PassiveLemon/tmodloader1.4-docker/README.md

 Edit the serverconfig.txt file according to your needs.
 If you don't, your server will not run how you want it. </br>
 Do not forget your serverconfig.txt. </br>

 Add your modpack.
-If you need help with this, read further. </br>
+If you need help with this, read the next section. </br>
 </br>

-## To get your ModPack: </br>
+## To get your modpack: </br>
-In tModLoader on your client, go to the mod pack section </br>
+In tModLoader on your client, enable any mods you want to use in your modpack.
+You should not include any client side only mods in the server modpack file. </br>

+Go to the modpack section. </br>

 "Save Enabled as New Mod Pack" </br>